fuseyjz/sigma-sql/README.md

 ## Note:
 * Aggregations not implemented for this backend.
-* This is still a beta and will be contributing to this parser when I have more use-cases that required additional formatting.
+* This is still a beta and will continue to contribute to this parser when there are more use-cases that required additional formatting.
 * The converted output should be piped to the `WHERE` condition.

 ## Examples: